vudongpham/vudongpham.github.io/_pages/about.md

 news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: false # includes social icons at the bottom of the page
+social: true # includes social icons at the bottom of the page
 ---

-I am currently working in <a href='https://geo.uni-greifswald.de/en/chairs/geographie/translate-to-english-fernerkundung-und-geoinformationsverarbeitung/'>Earth Observation and Geoinformation Science Lab Institute for Geography and Geology, University of Greifswald, Germany</a>
+🧑‍💼 I am currently working in <a href='https://geo.uni-greifswald.de/en/chairs/geographie/translate-to-english-fernerkundung-und-geoinformationsverarbeitung/'>Earth Observation and Geoinformation Science Lab Institute for Geography and Geology, University of Greifswald, Germany</a>

+📖 Check out my list of publications: <a href='/publications' target="_blank">Here</a>